One of the most painful emotions we can feel, is the hurt of rejection. When we love someone, who doesn’t love us back, it stings.

 Well let me explain.

-When you find yourself saying, ‘Oh I can’t bear it, I love him so much, but he doesn’t want me’, then you’ve been dragged into a drama you don’t belong in.
+When we’re deeply attracted to someone who is not reciprocating, or showing enough attention… that is nothing to do with ‘love’.
+If we find ourselves saying, ‘Oh I can’t bear it, I love him so much, but he doesn’t want me’, then we’ve been dragged into a drama we don’t belong in.

 Love is a mainly positive feeling.
 It feels good to love someone.
 It’s normal to share support, equal attraction, similar values and mutual admiration; these are the ingredients of a love match.
 It doesn’t mean there won’t be conflict or disagreements; when we rub each other up the wrong way, it helps us address our inner wounding and grow stronger.
-In that sense, some mis-matching is good.
-But if the basic ingredients of respect, attraction and goodwill are missing, then you’re actually in a self-imposed torture chamber.
-And you need to get yourself the hell out of it.
+But if the basic ingredients of respect, attraction and goodwill are missing, then it’s a self-imposed torture chamber.

 It’s a tragic waste of time.